szlinjia/OpenGL4CarRace/README.md

 		}
 	}
 ```
-You can read the detail source code in ./java/com/roadracerlite/Load3DSFile.java
+You can read more detail code in ./java/com/roadracerlite/Load3DSFile.java
 References
 ------------------------------
 Here are some useful references for my project: <br>